 - 10% of all Americans (34 million people) lack access to 25Mbps/3Mbps service

 - 39% of rural Americans (23 million people) lack access to 25Mbps/3Mbps (in comparison to 4% of Americans in rural areas)

 Parts of the US, especially major cities, can now access very high speed internet.
 100Mbps is fairly common, and a few areas can even access 1gbps download speed (notable providers are Google Fiber and CenturyLink).

 Have a look at this interactive map from the FCC to find out what speeds you can access where.

-this article from April 2016 lists some areas in which 1Gbps internet is currently available, and providers are expanding those services all the time.
+This infographic (PDF) from 2017 lists some areas in which 1Gbps internet is currently available, and providers are expanding those services all the time.
 With current internet applications, gigabit internet in the home is overkill – and pretty expensive.
 But it could be worth considering for your business.

 What kind of internet is used in the US?

 Almost all internet users in the US now use broadband rather than dial-up connections (see Pew Research Center).
 Remaining dial-up connections are almost exclusively in residential, rural premises.